 Howard A. Newman Professor of American Studies

-Many of her undergraduate and graduate courses reflect these research interests and are cross-listed with American Studies, Latino Studies, and Latin American Studies.
-While Garcia considers herself primarily a historian of 20th century U.S. history, her interest in mobile populations has increasingly blurred the geographic borders of her work.
+Her undergraduate and graduate courses reflect these research interests and are cross-listed with (or fulfill the requirements of) American Studies, Latino Studies, Latin American Studies, and Migration Studies.
+While Garcia considers herself primarily a historian of 20th century U.S. history, her interest in displaced and mobile populations has increasingly blurred the geographic borders of her work.

 - U.S. Latino history

 - 20th century US history

 Awards and Honors

 - Andrew Carnegie Fellow

 - President’s and Provost’s Award for Excellence in Research, Teaching, and Service in Diversity